electronpass/electronpass-desktop/README.md

 #### Development

-If you want to try latest features, you can go to the latest travis build and select one of the logs.
-At the bottom of the travis log, there is a curl command which uploads the binary to transfer.sh and outputs the download link.
-It's in the form of AppImage with needed qt dependencies and libelectronpass bundled in it.
+If you want to try latest features, you can download the current AppImage from continuous release build.

 ## Building
 The following instructions are for Unix/Linux systems.
 If you want to build on Windows look at [Building for Windows](https://github.com/electronpass/electronpass-desktop/blob/develop/Build-Win.md)